top of page

 The weather around that period could have impacted travel and between mines, the Russian Navy and the Russian Air Force that trip was beyond ballsy.

-What are the take-aways from Zelensky’s visit?
+What are the possible take-aways from Zelensky’s visit?

 • Russia does not have control in the Western Black Sea.